Set Up a Budget

 Don’t fall in love with the idea of a neighborhood.
 New York City has changed over the years, and some neighborhoods, particularly in Manhattan, have fallen victim to over-commercialization.
 Too many tourists, too many restaurant chains/franchises, and too many billboards can take away from the experience of living in such a vast melting pot of culture.
 Visit a few neighborhoods and really focus on understanding the vibe so that you can find the one that suits you best.

-Visit Your New House Ahead of Time
+Visit Your New Living Space Ahead of Time

 Organize Your Belongings